- Irrigation Symbols Overview

 The appendix of the Guide includes images of all available symbols.

 1C.
-Make a decision on which symbol family you will be editing.
+Make a decision on which symbol family you'll be editing.
 Do your symbols rotate?
-You have three – and only three – options for symbol families.
+For spray symbols, you have three – and only three – options for symbol families.
 In our example, we’ll use the Family X option.

 1D.
 In the Irrigation Preferences, set your preferences for your symbols.
-For example, if you want your symbols to rotate, select Family X for Turf Spray, Family 1 for Shrub, and Family 2 for Shrub 2.
+For example, if you're editing spray symbols and you want those symbols to rotate, select Family X for Turf Spray, Family 1 for Shrub, and Family 2 for Shrub 2.

 These steps show you how to bring your symbol linework into one of our symbol drawings.
-Please keep in mind that you will need to repeat these steps not only for all symbols in the present family, but for all symbol families you want to replace with your own symbols.
+Keep in mind that you'll need to repeat these steps not only for all symbols in the present family, but for all symbol families you want to replace with your own symbols.

 Step 2: Locate the Symbols in Our Library That You Want to Replace With Your Symbols